syncfusion-content/winui-docs/winui/RangeSlider/labels.md

 # Labels in the Range Slider

-This section explains about how to add the labels in the range slider.
+This section explains about how to show the labels in the range slider.

 ## Show Labels